milletoftegaard/js-calculate-pension-age-exercise/README.md

-14. Finnaly make an `if else statement` that display the appropriate message in the `<p>` element.
+14. Finaly make an `if else statement` that display the appropriate message in the `<p>` element.
 Here is how to do it:
     ```javaScript
         if (retirementAge <= 66) {
             resultParagraphElem.textContent = `Du har opnået din folkepensionsalder.`;